mircobabini/wp-plugin-repo-stats/readme.txt

 = How can I style the output? =

 The output contains extensive CSS classes you can target in your style.css.
 You can style alternating rows, or style each table column.
-Here is some sample CSS you can use:
+Here is some sample CSS you can use.
+This will duplicate the screenshot you see above.

 `.wpprs {margin:20px}
 .wpprs-rounded-corners{-moz-border-radius:10px;-webkit-border-radius:10px;border-radius:10px}